mnoster/zip-to-bytes/README.md

    - Creates a `temp/hash.txt` file
    - Creates a `temp/bytes.txt` file

+`/temp`: *make sure the temp dir is in the root of the project.
+It should be there if you cloned the repo.
+It should only have the* `.gitkeep` initially.

 **The hash.txt that is created is the hash of the zipfile, later written to the `Verifications.sol` smart contract**